globulus/nusantara-data/README.md

 ```

 ## Script Objects
 Nusantara Scripts interact with the game through script objects.
 They allow you to query the current game state, as well as to alter it to your wishes.
 Below is the comprehensive reference for all script objects and their schemas.
+In general, use fields are read-only and are used to inspect the state, while methods mutate it - e.g, `player.state` reads the state of that player, but in order to change it, use `player.setState(newState)`.

 ### Triggers
 **Triggers** object holds effect triggers as its fields.